 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Samhain Publishing on March 2, 2010 in paperback and has 264 pages.
+It is part of the , series and is a is a paperback edition that was published by Samhain Publishing on March 2, 2010 and has 264 pages.

 “Strong, Silent Type” (Rough Riders, 6.5)

 Moira Keith‘s “Buckling Down” is cute.
 Levi McKenna intends to leave the rodeo world on a high note and that means Las Vegas.
 He doesn’t count on running into his best friend’s sister, Sydney Hart.
 He’s loved her forever but had promised Dusty he wouldn’t date her.
 Then.
 It’s a tale of honor and maturity.
 Up against a big brother’s protective nature.
 More importantly, it’s about believing in yourself and going for it.
 In every sense.

 Lorelei James‘ “Strong, Silent Type” is definitely a good description of Quinn McKay.
 Seems that bad boy has been repressing his inner McKay!
 This is a sweet story about a long-time married couple who have been taking each other for granted and finally realize the benefits of open, honest communication.